bfulop/things_scripts/readme.md

 [Why Cultured Code’s “Things” app can’t do GTD](https://txfx.net/2009/02/05/why-cultured-codes-things-app-cant-do-gtd/)

 Then it hit me.
 It's not my laziness stopping me advancing through my Next list.
 If you're really committed to using a tool to capture all your open loops, then your Next list in Things will normally contain between 30 and 150 items.
 That's just too much to scroll through.
-Yes, you can filter this list, but still you get a lot of "junk", tasks that you cannot act upon, since they depend on a previous task to be finished.
+Yes, you can filter this list, but still you get a lot of "junk", i.e. tasks that you cannot act upon, since they depend on a previous task to be finished.

 ### How I use it